-Using flange connections in these larger size, high pressure circumstances allows for easier assembly over using large fittings.
-The flange’s zero-clearance assembly, ease of disconnecting and reconnecting for maintenance of hose, tube and manifold connections, can be much faster and provide the ability for more accurate torque of the bolts as opposed to trying to achieve the proper torque of a large fitting.
+Using flange connections in this larger size, high-pressure circumstances allows for easier assembly overusing large fittings.
+The flange fitting’s zero-clearance assembly, ease of disconnecting and reconnecting for maintenance of hose, tube and manifold connections, can be much faster and provide the ability for more accurate torque of the bolts as opposed to trying to achieve the proper torque of a large fitting.
 Flange and flange fitting connections are much less likely to loosen compared to a standard hydraulic fitting when there is proper load distribution of clamping around the flange head.
-Think of it like bolting the wheel of your car onto the hub or brake drum disk.
+Think of it as bolting the wheel of your car onto the hub or brake drum disk.
 If you don’t tighten the lug nuts in a star pattern the wheel will not tighten evenly, which can cause warping of the brake disc, rotor or brake drum.
 Flange connections are also the best option for hose end connections that have bends and are subjected to very high lateral forces that are inclined to cause loosening of the assembly.

 This blog is an excerpt from our latest whitepaper, The Major Advantages of Flanges and Flange Fittings.